Northamptonshire 1-100

 Offered

 is this 2 page vellum document dated 21 December 1820.
-It measures 23 inches
+It measures 23 inches long

-long by 30.25 inches wide.
+by 30.25 inches wide.
 It is between Elizabeth Briggs, Edwin Briggs, William

 Dunkley and James Hartley.
-It deals with the conveyance of a messuage or
+It deals with the conveyance of a messuage or tennement and

-tennement and premises initially called Three Tunns and now called The Rose
+premises initially called Three Tunns and now

-not detract from its reading.
-It retains the revenue stamps and two wax seals
+folded.
+This does not detract from its reading.
+It retains the revenue stamps

-with the signatures of Elizabeth and Edwin Briggs. |
+and two wax seals with the signatures of Elizabeth and Edwin Briggs. |

 Briggs |